brianwang9100/Rhythm-Slap/README.md

  - Add music

 ##Bugs
- - Border not syncing with the gameplay
+ - Border not syncing with the gameplay (THIS ONE NEEDS SO MUCH WORK)